fabiommendes/kpop/README.rst

 a more or less rigid configuration.
 Your CSV file must have a single header line for which Kpop understands a few column names:

-label:
+id:
-    label for a single individual.
+    id for a single individual.
 index:
     a numeric index.
-Kpop will ignore this column if label is given or otherwise use it as a label.
+Kpop will ignore this column if id is given or otherwise use it as a id.
 population:
-    a label or index for the population that each individual belongs to.
+    a id or index for the population that each individual belongs to.
 gender:
-    arbitrary gender label string.
+    arbitrary gender id string.
 Not restricted to male/female.
 age:
     a numeric (float) value representing age.
 You decide if this number means years, days, minutes, simulation ticks, etc.